angelxmoreno/app/README.md

 There are a few changes from the original skeleton found at [cakephp/app](https://github.com/cakephp/app)

-    #.
-Updated README to denote the usage of Docker
+    1. Updated README to denote the usage of Docker
+    2. Deleted unused directories and files
+        a. .github/
+        b. config/.env.default
+    3. Moved .env.default to root
+    4. Removed files from .gitignore ( config/app is now commitable )

 ## Configuration